itsmarcotime/BattleShipJS/README.md

 This version of the application was built using HTML, CSS, & JavaScript.

 ## Contribution
-Find my contact info if you have anymore good ideas for this game!
+Find my contact info below or contact me at mmata3309@gmail.com if you have anymore good ideas for this game!

 ## Usage
 Live website: https://itsmarcotime.github.io/BattleShipJS/